Bernard Tomic: 2011: Grand Slam quarterfinal

-Tomic began his 2011 season at the Brisbane International where he was given a main draw wild card but lost to Florian Mayer in the first round.
-At the Medibank International in Sydney, Tomic lost to Ukrainian Alexandr Dolgopolov in the first round despite taking the first set.
-His performance in Sydney earned him the final discretionary wildcard into the main draw of the 2011 Australian Open.
+Tomic began his 2011 season at the Brisbane International where he was given a main-draw wild card but lost to Florian Mayer in the first round.
+At the Sydney International, Tomic lost to Ukrainian Alexandr Dolgopolov in the first round despite taking the first set.
+His performance in Sydney earned him the final discretionary wildcard into the main draw of the Australian Open.

 In Melbourne, Tomic matched his two prior Open performances when he defeated Jérémy Chardy in the first round.
-He then recorded back-to-back main draw wins for the first time in his career when he defeated the thirty-first seed Feliciano López.
-In a much anticipated night match, Tomic lost to world No. 1 Rafael Nadal in the third round despite having led 4–0 in the second set.
+He then recorded back-to-back main-draw wins for the first time in his career when he defeated the 31st seed Feliciano López.
+In a much anticipated night match, Tomic lost to world No. 1, Rafael Nadal, in the third round despite having led 4–0 in the second set.

-In February, Tomic competed in the 2011 BNP Paribas Open, where he was given a main draw wild card.
-In the first round, Tomic defeated Indian qualifier Rohan Bopanna in three sets to reach the second round of an ATP Masters 1000 tournament for the first time.
-He faced sixteenth seeded Serbian, Viktor Troicki in the second round where he lost in straight sets.
-Tomic was granted a main draw wild card for the Sony Ericsson Open in Miami but lost in the first round to Pablo Andújar.
-At the French Open he lost in the first round to Carlos Berlocq, in straight sets.
+In February, Tomic competed at Indian Wells where he was given a main-draw wildcard.
+Tomic defeated Indian qualifier Rohan Bopanna in three sets to reach the second round of an ATP Masters 1000 tournament for the first time.
+He faced 16th-seeded Serbian Viktor Troicki in the second round to whom he lost in straight sets.
+Tomic was granted a main-draw wildcard for Miami where he lost in the first round to Pablo Andújar.
+At the French Open, he lost in the first round to Carlos Berlocq, in straight sets.